chipsalliance/firrtl-spec/README.md

 - [`latexmk`](https://ctan.org/pkg/latexmk?lang=en) which may come with your LaTeX distribution
 - [Graphviz](https://graphviz.org/)

-For compatibility with continuous integration (CI) testing, use the versions of `pandoc` and `pandoc-crossref` that are [listed in the CI GitHub Action](.github/workflows/continuous-integration-ci.yml).
+For compatibility with continuous integration (CI) formatting, use the versions of `pandoc` and `pandoc-crossref` that are [listed in the CI GitHub Action](.github/workflows/continuous-integration-ci.yml).
 If this release is *not* available in your package manager, you can download binaries from their GitHub releases pages:
 - [`pandoc` releases](https://github.com/jgm/pandoc/releases)
 - [`pandoc-crossref` releases](https://github.com/lierdakil/pandoc-crossref/releases)

-To run tests, you need Verilator and `firtool` available on your `PATH`.
+To run tests, both `firtool` and Verilator must be available on your `PATH`.
+For compatibility with CI testing, use the version of `firtool` specified in [include/circt.json](include/circt.json) and the Verilator version used by the version of the OSS CAD Suite in [listed in the CI GitHub Action](.github/workflows/continuous-integration-ci.yml).

 After resolving these dependencies, use the following build targets: